Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 IN THE WILDERNESS

-to a high mountain and shows him all the “kingdoms of the world (kosmos)
+a high mountain and showed him all the “kingdoms of the world (kosmos)

 and their grandeur.”
-He offers him more than just sovereignty over the
+He offered him more than just sovereignty over the

 Jewish nation.